HakimFerch/Data-extraction-for-Tableau-dashboard/README.md

 I followed The football-data.org's official website contains documentations (https://www.football-data.org/documentation/quickstart) on how to navigate the API and extract specific data using python through API requests.

-I used python to pull the champions league data using the requests library, then collect different resouces through filters listed in the documentation.
-My aim was to build dataframes about all the matches played and the highest scoring players during the last 3 seasons to later use in as data source for the Tableau dashboard.
+I used python to pull the champions league data using the requests library, then collect different resources through filters listed in the documentation.
+My aim was to build dataframes listing all the matches played and the highest scoring players during the last 3 seasons to later use in as data source for the Tableau dashboard.

-The data provided by the API ususaly comes in JSON format, so i had implement functions to extract details relevant to the project, clean and organize data, then transform it depending on the use case.
+The data provided by the API usually comes in JSON format, so i had to implement functions to extract data, clean it, organize it, then transform it depending on the use case.

 The final output is a data source to load into tableau which contains 3 CSV files:
 * 'top_scorer.csv'  providing details about the highest scoring players.